 Whether you’re renting on the Open or Local Market, you’ll need to supply the following documents.
 Having these to hand will mean you can move quickly to secure your preferred home:

-- Certificate or employment permit online for Local Market rentals.
+- Population Management Certificate or Employment Permit online for Local Market rentals

 The sale price of a property is usually split between the land, including its buildings, and its contents.
 You’ll also need to budget for the following fees when considering your property purchase: